 This event is sponsored by the College of Charleston’s new Community Planning, Policy and Design master’s degree program and the Charleston Preservation Society.

 “Eastside Charleston Walk” – Jane Jacobs Walk

-The Sunday walk is in partnership Enough Pie and Charleston Moves, as part of their month-long Awakening: MOTION community arts program.
-The walk will begin at the Saint Julian Devine Community Center and end at the Eastside Community Development Corporation on America Street.
-It will focus on the unique character and walkability of Charleston's Eastside neighborhood.
-We will also examine the effects of urban highways and discuss emerging civic projects.
-City staff and neighborhood leaders will be involved in this walking conversation.
+The Sunday walk was in partnership Enough Pie and Charleston Moves, as part of their month-long Awakening: MOTION community arts program.
+The walk will began at the Saint Julian Devine Community Center and ended at the Eastside Community Development Corporation on America Street.
+It focused on the unique character and walkability of Charleston's Eastside neighborhood.
+We examined the effects of urban highways and discussed emerging civic projects.
+City staff and neighborhood leaders were involved in this walking conversation.